-La Maison 1888 is the first restaurant in Vietnam to feature a Michelin-starred chef.
+La Maison 1888 is renowned as one of the best restaurants in Vietnam, and is the first restaurant in Vietnam to feature a Michelin-starred chef.
 Michel Roux from Le Gavroche in London was originally at the helm, and he has recently made way for esteemed French chef Pierre Gagnaire, so you know you are in for some spectacular French fine-dining cuisine.
 We feasted on Blue Crab Velouté, Pan-Fried Lobster Medallions and Roasted Challan Duck, and knew that this would be a meal to be remembered.

 Children under 12 are not permitted in the restaurant, so book a babysitter and enjoy a very special date night at La Maison 1888.

 Looking for more Hoi An food inspiration?
-See our post on the Hoi An Food Tour we took while we were in town, to learn more about some of the local delicacies specific to Hoi An.
+See our post on the Hoi An Food Tour we took while we were in town, to learn more about some of the local delicacies and best street food in Hoi An, including Anthony Bourdain’s recommendation on where to get the best banh mi in Hoi An.

 Pin it for Later!